kensanata/mastodon-archive/README.md

 # Downloading media files

-By default, media you uploaded and media of statuses you added your favourites are not part of your backup.
+By default, media you uploaded and media of statuses you added your favourites are not part of your archive.
 You can download it using a separate command, however.

-Assuming you already made a backup of your toots:
+Assuming you already made a archive of your toots:

 ```
 $ mastodon_backup media kensanata@dice.camp
-44 urls in your backup (half of them are previews)
+44 urls in your archive (half of them are previews)
 34 files already exist
 Downloading |################################| 10/10
 ```